buildpacks/rfcs/text/0000-process-specific-working-directory.md

 working-directory = "<working directory>"
 ```

-If `directory` is not set the launcher will be invoked in `CNB_APP_DIR` as
+If `working-directory` is not set the process will be invoked in `CNB_APP_DIR`
-normal.
-However, if given a relative path such as `src/app` the launcher should
+as normal.
+However, if given a relative path such as `src/app` the process
-be invoked from `$CNB_APP_DIR/src/app`.
-If given an absolute path such as
+should be invoked from `$CNB_APP_DIR/src/app`.
+If given an absolute path such
-`/mounted/bin`, the launcher should invoke from `/mounted/bin`.
+as `/mounted/bin`, the process should invoke from `/mounted/bin`.

 The `working-directory` specified for the process **should not** affect the working
 directory for either `profile.d` or `exec.d` scripts.